setmy-info/java-low-io/README.md

 * Not thread-safe (single thread demo)
 * Client and server
 * Binary send and receive
-* No compression
+* No compression (probably not part of the low level library)
-* No encryption
+* No encryption (probably not part of the low level library)
-* No authentication
+* No authentication (probably not part of the low level library)